 Permissions usually, but not always, correspond 1:1 with REST methods.
 That is,

-each Cloud Platform service has an associated set of permissions for each
+each GCP service has an associated set of permissions for each

 REST method that it has.
 To call a method, the caller needs those permissions.